 Booking photo for Erasmo Avila (Courtesy: Cache County Jail).

-In July, Avila broke into a west Logan apartment, where he had previously lived.
-He found his estranged wife and a man, sitting on a couch.
-He became angry and assaulted the man.
+In July, Avila allegedly broke into a west Logan apartment, where he had previously lived.
+He also assaulted his estranged wife, when she confronted him.